wdawson/okta.github.io/_source/_posts/2018-08-10-basic-android-without-an-ide.md

 </android.support.constraint.ConstraintLayout>
 ```

-This just creates a “Hello World!” message center-screen.
+This just creates a "Hello World!" message center-screen.

 Now run `gradlew build` and you should see BUILD SUCCESSFUL again.
 Use `gradlew installDebug` to install to your phone and you should see the following:

 {% img blog/build-android-app-without-ide/hello-world.png alt:"Hello world Android screen" width:"400" %}{: .center-image }

-You’ve just made a working Android app with nothing but a text editor :).
+You've just made a working Android app with nothing but a text editor :).

 ## Add Authentication with Okta

-Most modern apps require some level of security, so it’s worthwhile to know how to build authentication simply and easily.
-For this, we’ll use the [OktaAppAuth](https://github.com/okta/okta-sdk-appauth-android) wrapper library.
+Most modern apps require some level of security, so it's worthwhile to know how to build authentication simply and easily.
+For this, we'll use the [OktaAppAuth](https://github.com/okta/okta-sdk-appauth-android) wrapper library.

 ### Why Okta?